 Types Of Government Procurement Fraud

-Just as the government spends enormous sums the government spends on contractors, those contractors have developed numerous methods of taking more from the government than they deserve.
+Just as the government spends enormous sums on contractors, those contractors have developed numerous methods of taking more from the government than they deserve.
 Here are just a few examples of government procurement fraud that a whistleblower can expose:

 - Cross-charging.
 The government uses both fixed-price contracts and cost-plus contracts to procure goods and services.
 With a fixed-price contract, the government pays a set price for a good or service, no matter how much it costs to produce or provide it.
 In a cost-plus contract, the government pays a set price for the good or service, along with a percentage of the contractor’s production costs.
 Cross-charging happens when a contractor illegally shifts costs and expenses from a fixed-price to a cost-plus contract to increase its profits.